SP Menu

 To help create a sustainable society, we have set quantitative and qualitative management targets to be achieved by 2030 as the Mid- to Long-Term Management Goals 2030, stepping up efforts to be carbon neutral by 2050.
 In July 2021, we announced our support for the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
 This section shows our scenario analysis, strategies, indicators and targets in line with the TCFD framework for disclosure.

-In fiscal 2021, we introduced a performance-linked equity compensation plan for directors (excluding outside directors).
-To enhance our sustainability efforts including climate change adaptation, we use a sustainability index as part of the basis for calculating the amount of equity compensation.
-The index is determined by taking account of the general progress of sustainability initiative targets and other ESG-related activities.
+In FY2021, we introduced a performance-linked equity compensation plan for directors (excluding outside directors).
+As part of the basis for calculating the amount of equity compensation, the plan uses a sustainability index, which is determined by taking account of the general progress on sustainability initiative targets and other ESG-related activities, including climate change targets.

 Strategy